wdang/vstomake/README.md

 vstomake
 ========

-Generates GNU Makefile(s) from a Visual Studio .vcproj or .sln file.
+Generates a GNU Makefile from a Visual Studio .vcproj file.